Email privacy: State statutes

 Privacy protections of electronic communications vary from state to state.
 Most states address these issues through either wiretapping legislation or electronic monitoring legislation or both.

-Unlike the EPCA, most state statutes do not explicitly cover email communications.
+Unlike the ECPA, most state statutes do not explicitly cover email communications.
 In these states a plaintiff may argue that the courts should interpret these statutes to extend protection to email communications.
 A plaintiff can argue that the wiretapping statutes reflect the general intent of the legislature to protect the privacy of all communications that travel across the telephone line (including emails).
 Further, the plaintiff may argue that email communications may be analogized to telegraphic communications, which are explicitly protected under most state statutes.